pivotal/docs-tap/about-package-profiles.hbs.md

   access control (RBAC).

   Default roles only apply to a user interacting with the cluster by using kubectl and Tanzu CLI.
   Tanzu Application Platform GUI support for default roles is planned for a future release.
-KOR - commenting this out as part of TAAP-617 effort as it is not a component, it is part of Tanzu ClI-->
+KOR - commenting this out as part of TAAP-617 effort as it is not a component, it is part of Tanzu ClI -->

 - **[Developer Conventions](developer-conventions/about.hbs.md)**